-Nathan Dicks (Boston University), a former Cru staff worker at the University of Sarajevo, returns to campus ministry to launch Boston University’s first RUF.
+Nathan Dicks (Boston University), a former Cru staff worker at the University of Sarajevo, returned to campus ministry to launch Boston University’s first RUF.
 Nathan grew up in the PCA near Atlanta, GA, but remained on the fringes of RUF until his last year at Clemson University.
 When Nathan graduated in 2007, vocational ministry was not on his horizon.
 For two years, he worked in his field of study as an architect, and in that time, contemplated a move toward ministry.
 Then, while serving overseas, Nathan recognized his need for theological training.
-Nathan is recently married to Sarah, whom he met his first week in town through Boston’s Christ the King PCA where Sarah was working.
+Nathan is married to Sarah, whom he met his first week in town through Boston’s Christ the King PCA where Sarah was working.

 RUF at Boston University